Skip to main content

 Options for the shape and size of the park

-There are 3 layout options that we are exploring for the new park.
+There are 3 layout options for the new park that we presented for stage 1 of community engagement.
 We want to find the right balance between the size of the park, traffic on Staley Street, and car parking in the area.

 Take a look at the different layouts below.
 The blue areas show car parking and the green areas show new green space.